#

 Human Risk Management (HRM), as defined by Living Security, is the strategic framework that these platforms enable.
 It’s a data-driven approach that focuses on making human risk visible, measurable, and actionable.
 Instead of treating all employees as an equal and unknown risk, an HRM platform helps you identify where the greatest risks lie within your organization.
 It allows you to understand the specific behaviors, access levels, and threats that combine to create a high-risk situation, enabling you to intervene before a potential threat becomes a costly incident.
 This approach transforms your security posture from reactive to predictive, using data to get ahead of attackers.

-How Does a Human Risk Prevention Platform Work?
+How a Human Risk Prevention Platform Predicts and Prevents Risk

 A Human Risk Prevention Platform works by collecting and analyzing a wide array of data to build a clear picture of risk.
 It continuously monitors signals from multiple sources, including employee behavior, identity and access management systems, and real-time threat intelligence.
 Using AI, the platform identifies patterns and risky actions, calculating the likelihood that a specific individual might cause a security incident.
 It then provides tools for targeted intervention, such as realistic phishing simulations that help people practice spotting threats in a safe environment.
 This allows security teams to move from generic, one-size-fits-all training to personalized guidance based on an individual's specific risk profile.